NewsWhip/slate/source/index.html.md

 # Rate Limits

-Each API key is limited by default to 100 API requests per 5 minutes.
+By default, API keys have limits of 100 API requests per 5 minutes.
 Once you exceed this limit, calls will return:

 Error Code | Meaning
 ---------- | -------